egaba/ember-yup/README.md

 {{/text-field}}
 ```

-If the form field is used within a the `validation-form`, the form will collect errors
+If the form field is used within a `validation-form`, the form will also collect errors
-in an `errors` hash passed down with the form.
+in an `errors` hash passed down with the form (resolving from the same promises that passed from the fields).

 ```html
 {{#validation-form